Media in Syria: Print

 According to Human Rights Watch, The Syrian Arab Establishment for Distribution of Printed Products, which was affiliated with the Ministry of Information, vetted all newspapers prior to distribution.
 The only two private daily newspapers covering political topics that have succeeded in staying open are owned by businessmen closely tied to the Ba'athist regime: Baladna and Al-Watan.
 Al-Watan, a private daily formerly published by businessman Rami Makhlouf, Bashar al-Assad's cousin, was launched in 2006.
 United Group, a major advertising group owned by Majd Suleiman, son of a former senior intelligence officer (Bahjat Suleiman), owns and operated the private daily Baladna.

 Other Ba'athist and semi-official pro-Assadist private prints were permitted to be published in Ba'athist Syria such as dailies: Al-Thawra, Tishreen, Al-Ba'ath and Al-Iqtissadiya.

 Television

-There is one main broadcaster for both television and radio called the General Organization of Radio and Television of Syria (ORTAS).
-It was founded in 1960 and is based in Damascus.
-The channel has programs in Arabic, English and French.
-TV is the most popular media in Syria.
+There was one main broadcaster for both television and radio called the General Organization of Radio and Television of Syria (ORTAS).
+It was founded in 1960 and was based in Damascus.
+The channel had programs in Arabic, English and French.
+TV was the most popular media in Ba'athist Syria.